Do Student Loans Affect a Credit Score?

 Does student loan forgiveness affect your credit?

-Forgiveness of federal student loans can also affect your credit score.
-When your student debt is forgiven, this can lessen the diversity of your credit mix.
-Creditors generally like to see a mix of installment and revolving credit.
-If your installment loan is removed and you only have a credit card remaining, this could result in a slight and short term impact on your credit score.
-Remember though, your credit mix only accounts for 10% of your score.
+Creditors like to see that a borrower has a mix of installment and revolving credit.
+If a credit bureau removes your installment loan (student loan) from your credit history and you only have a credit card remaining, this could result in a slight and short-term impact on your credit score.
+Remember though, your credit mix only accounts for 10% of your score and financial health.

 Share article